oxarbitrage/bitshares-es-wrapper/README.md

-# Bitshares ElasticSearch Wrapper - BESW
+# Bitshares ElasticSearch Wrapper

+Wrapper for final user applications to interact with account data from the bitshares blockchain stored by  `bitshares-core` with `elasticsearch-plugin` running.

 ## Install